-In accordance with the Guidelines issued by the Danish FSA (Guideline no. 10069 of 16 December 2021), Ekspres Bank has adopted the required 8+ methodology for assessing the capital adequacy.
+In accordance with the Guidelines issued by the Danish FSA (Guideline no. 10055 of 15 December 2023), Ekspres Bank has adopted the required 8+ methodology for assessing the capital adequacy.
 The 8+ methodology assumes that all normal risks are covered by the Pillar 1 requirement of 8%.
 In addition banks are required to assess to what extent they have additional risks and the necessity of an additional capital requirement (Pillar 2).
 The Danish FSA has issued guidance on the calculation methods to be applied when quantifying the Pillar 2 risks.
-The 8+ methodology is applied and reported for Ekspres Ban.
+The 8+ methodology is applied and reported for Ekspres Bank.

-Ekspres Bank's own funds as of 31 December 2022 was 2.620 mDKK, which means Ekspres Bank was adequately capitalised.
+The banks own funds as of 31 December 2023 were 3.592 mDKK, which means Ekspres Bank was adequately capitalised.